Smirnov's fermionic observable away from criticality: Introduction

 \section{Introduction}

 The Ising model was introduced by Lenz \cite{Lenz} as a model for ferromagnetism.
-His student Ising proved in his PhD thesis \cite{Ising} that the model does not exhibit any phase transition in one dimension.
+His student, Ising, proved in his Ph.D. thesis \cite{Ising} that the model does not exhibit any phase transition in one dimension.
 On the square lattice $\mathbb{L} = (\mathbb{Z}^2, \mathbb{E})$, the Ising model is the first model where phase transition and non-mean-field behavior have been established (this was done by Peierls \cite{Peierls}).

-An Ising configuration is a random assignment of spins $\{-1,1\}$ on $\Z^2$ such that the probability of a configuration $\sigma$ is proportional to $\exp [-\beta\sum_{a\sim b}\sigma(a)\sigma(b)]$, where $\beta$ is the inverse temperature of the model and $a\sim b$ means that $(a,b)$ is an edge of the lattice, \emph{i.e.}\ $(a,b) \in \mathbb{E}$.
-Kramers and Wannier identified (without proof) the critical temperature where a phase transition occurs, separating an ordered from a disordered phase, using planar duality.
+An Ising configuration is a random assignment of spins $\{-1,1\}$ on $\Z^2$ such that the probability of a configuration $\sigma$ is proportional to $\exp[\beta\sum_{a\sim b}\sigma(a)\sigma(b)]$, where $\beta$ is the inverse temperature of the model and $a\sim b$ means that $(a,b)$ is an edge of the lattice, that is, $(a,b) \in\mathbb{E}$.
+Kramers and Wannier \cite{KramersWannier} identified (without proof) the critical temperature where a phase transition occurs, separating an ordered from a disordered phase, using planar duality.
 In 1944, Kaufman and Onsager \cite{KaufmanOnsager} computed the free energy of the model, paving the way to an analytic derivation of its critical temperature.
 In 1987, Aizenman, Barsky and Fern\'andez \cite{AizenmanBarskyFernandez} found a computation of the critical temperature based on differential inequalities.
-Both strategies are quite involved, and the first goal of this paper is to propose a new method, relying only on Smirnov's observable:
+Both strategies are quite involved, and the first goal of this paper is to propose a new method, relying only on what we will call Smirnov's observable: \begin{theorem} The critical inverse temperature of the Ising model on the square lattice $\Z^2$ is equal to